The rankings-industrial complex

 In working with clients, doing ding reviews for non-clients, holding Free Consultations with prospective applicants, and chatting with curious folks on GMAT Club, several elements of the MBA application process consistently stand out to me as overlooked or underappreciated.
 These are essentially the "Oh wow, I had no idea I needed to..." parts of the MBA application journey.

-With that in mind, I decided to put together a summary that highlights these key themes, and I've included a series of steps and prompts to consider within category.
+With that in mind, I decided to put together a summary that highlights these key themes, and I've included a series of steps and prompts to consider in each category.
 Many will feel obvious if you're deep into the application game – but even then, perhaps one or two will help refine your focus.
 If you're new to application land, I hope this helps you think through your strategy.
 A lot of these are really cornerstones of the MBA application process more than they are surprises or hidden gems.

 If you’re in the midst of GMAT preparation or the MBA application process, you’ve almost certainly stumbled upon (or actively researched) stories about rising GMAT scores.